 The previous high by a Marlins starter was 10 runs allowed, which had been done six times, most recently by Nolasco on Aug.
 12, 2009, against Houston.

 Aaron Cook (3-7) was a beneficiary of the Rockies' offensive outburst, allowing three runs while pitching effectively into the eighth inning.

-Nolasco (9-9) came in sporting a 5-0 record in his five previous starts against the Rockies, including going 3-0 with a 1.64 era in his three prior starts at Coors Field.
+It was the first time in six tries that the Rockies had beaten Nolasco.
+He was 5-0 in his five previous starts, including going 3-0 with a 1.64 ERA in his three prior starts at hitter friendly Coors Field.

 For Nolasco, it quickly became apparent that he wasn't going to be able to repeat his past success against the Rockies.